alwaysai/ymca-app/README.md

 To end the app just click on the red stop button in the streamer or CTRL+C from the command line.

-## About AlwaysAI
+## About alwaysAI
-AlwaysAI is a platform aimed at democratizing AI on the edge by making it easier.
+alwaysAI is a platform aimed at democratizing AI on the edge by making it easier.
 We provide clis, apis, a model catalog and docker containers to help you get started building a CV app in minutes.
 Visit our website at [alwaysi.co](https://www.alwaysai.co) for more info.